 I created this dish on the fly and it all came about because I had four big beautiful portobello mushrooms, some frozen spinach, and a whole bunch of feta.
 The best part is it came together in minutes.

-I buy frozen spinach in a bag which makes it super easy to cook with rather than packed in a box.
+I buy frozen spinach from Trader Joe's which comes in a bag making it super easy to cook with rather than packed in a box.
 I don’t even defrost the spinach.
 When sauteeing the spinach, stir it occasionally to evaporate the excess water.
 Throw in a little chopped fresh dill - which I tend to store in the freezer.
-I talk about freezing herbs when preparing my slow roasted salmon with lemon caper butter.
-Basically, buy a bunch of fresh herbs, use what you need, then freeze the rest and it’s there when you need it again.
-It’s easier to chop when it’s frozen too.

 Garlic butter mushrooms with cognac and tarragon